neondatabase/website/content/docs/guides/vercel.md

 ## Manage branches created by the integration

 The Neon Vercel Integration creates a branch for each preview deployment.
-To avoid using up your storage allowances or hitting branch limits, old branches should be removed regularly.
-Different options are supported for branch removal.
-You can do so automatically, manually from the Vercel integration drawer, or
+To avoid using up your storage allowances or hitting branch limits, you should delete branches that are no longer required.
+Different options are supported for branch deletion.

+### Automatic deletion

-The integration supports automatic deletion of obsolete preview branches.
-You can enable this feature by selecting **Automatically delete obsolete Neon branches** when installing the integration.
-We'll soon add an option to the Vercel integration drawer that lets you enable and disable automatic branch deletion for new and existing integrations.
-Deletion occurs when the git branch that triggered a branch's creation is deleted.
+The integration supports automatic deletion of obsolete preview branches when the corresponding Git branch is merged or deleted.
+If you did not select the **Automatically delete obsolete Neon branches** option when installing the integration, you can do so from the **Branches** tab the Vercel integration drawer.

+1. In the Neon Console, select your project.
+2. Select the **Integrations** page.
+3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
+4. In the **Vercel integration** drawer, select the **Branches** tab.
+5. Check **Automatically delete obsolete Neon branches**.

+### Manual deletion from the Vercel integration drawer

 To remove branches created by the integration manually: